martin-rdz/peakTree/docs/source/polarimetry.rst

 STSR mode
 ----------

+A radar in STSR mode configuration receives the signal only in the V and H channel.
+The co- and cross channel signal have to be calculated [Myagkov_et_al_2016]_.
+In the files provided for the RPG FMCW this is actually done for the co-channel, while the H spectrum is given as it is.

+- (re-)calculate the V spec
+- calculate spectral rhv
+- calculate the LDR

 With the STSR configuration, the LDR cannot be observed directly, but has to be calculated from the correlation coefficient.
 Following the assumption of isotropic scatterers [Galletti_Zrnic_2012]_ and reflection symmetry [Galletti_et_al_2011]_, as done in `rpgpy`_ ``calc_spectral_LDR()``: